List of awards and nominations received by Robert De Niro

 This article is a List of awards and nominations received by Robert De Niro.

 Robert De Niro is an American actor and film producer.
-He has received numerous accolades including two Academy Awards, and two Golden Globe Awards, as well as nominations for 8 BAFTA Awards, four Primetime Emmy Awards, and five Screen Actors Guild Awards.
+He has received numerous accolades including two Academy Awards, and a Golden Globe Award, as well as nominations for eight BAFTA Awards, four Primetime Emmy Awards, and five Screen Actors Guild Awards.

 De Niro won two Academy Awards, his first for Best Supporting Actor for his role as Vito Corleone in the Francis Ford Coppola's crime epic The Godfather Part II (1974) and his second for Best Actor for his portrayal of boxer Jake LaMotta in Martin Scorsese's drama Raging Bull (1980).
 He was Oscar-nominated for his performances as Travis Bickle in the crime drama Taxi Driver (1976), a soldier in the Vietnam War in the war epic The Deer Hunter (1978), a encephalitis lethargica patient in drama Awakenings (1990), Max Cady in crime thriller Cape Fear (1991), a concerned father in comedy-drama Silver Linings Playbook (2012), and William King Hale in western epic Killers of the Flower Moon (2023).

 A nine-time Academy Award nominee, he is also an eight-time BAFTA Award nominee, and a ten-time Golden Globe Award nominee, having won the Golden Globe Award for Best Actor in a Motion Picture – Drama for Raging Bull (1980).
 On television, he was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie his portrayal of Bernie Madoff in the HBO television film The Wizard of Lies (2017), and the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series for playing Robert Mueller on Saturday Night Live (2019).

 Over his career he has received numerous honorary awards including the Venice International Film Festival's Golden Lion in 1993, the Berlin International Film Festival's Silver Bear in 2000, the AFI Life Achievement Award in 2003, the Kennedy Center Honors in 2009, the Golden Globe Cecil B. DeMille Award in 2011, and the Screen Actors Guild Life Achievement Award in 2019.
 De Niro received the Presidential Medal of Freedom from Barack Obama in 2016.
-De Niro was also due to receive a leadership award from the National Association of Broadcasters in 2024, before the honour was withdrawn following De Niro's criticism of Donald Trump outside the former President's criminal trial in New York.
+De Niro was also due to receive a leadership award from the National Association of Broadcasters in 2024, before the honour was withdrawn following De Niro's criticism of Donald Trump outside the the President's criminal trial in New York.